prosirer/numbertree/Languages/LanguageTablesMasterFile.md

 This language uses two scripts: Rumi, an English script which is the more popular variant and Jawi, an Arabic script.
 The table to use will depend on which script the birth name is written in.
-If written in Rumi, the English table found in this Appendix can be used.
+If written in Rumi, the English table can be used to divinate the name.
 This is because the letters in Rumi follow the exact alphabetical order also used in English.

-If the birth name is written in Jawi, then the tables below will have to be used.
-While most abjad’s are typically transcribed into English due to lack of vowels in the alphabet order, Jawi does include written vowels and so its script can be used natively.
-Short vowels in Jawi have the same value as long vowels.
+If the birth name is written in Jawi, then the tables below will have to be used.Short vowels in Jawi have the same value as long vowels.
 If a vowel is written in diacritic form, then it will have the same value when written separately.

 **Vowels**: ا , ع , و , ي